UPPMAX/HPC-python/reflections/20250425/README.md

 does not apply to me: I directly start from the cluster-specific documentation.

-- Overall very good docs from each mentors that states pro and contro and niche details of each HPC.
+- Overall very good docs from each mentors that states pro and contra and niche details of each HPC.
 Infinite for trouble-shooting support especially for beginners